 Faculty & Staff

-- Associate Dean, College of Education and Human Development and School for Global Inclusion and Social Development Professor
+College of Education and Human Development, and Administrative Affiliate, School for Global Inclusion and Social Development

 Areas of Expertise

 Inclusive education, universal design for learning, service learning, transition from school to work for people with disabilities

 EdM, School Counseling, Boston University

 BS, Education/Psychology, Boston University